 You may offer your franchisees a protected or exclusive territory, though you are not required to do so.
 If you decide to do this, you must take into account potential business conflicts and the reservation of certain rights.

-Part of the FDD involves estimating for potential franchisees a range of what their initial business investment will be.
+Part of the Franchise Disclosure Document involves estimating for potential franchisees a range of what their initial business investment will be.
 While you want to attract franchisees to your opportunity, be careful not to underestimate or under-represent the high end of the initial investment.
 This could be a source of future disputes.

 Because the FDD lays out all the details related to your franchise offering, it will include a number of different contract agreements to be signed.
 Every FDD includes the franchise agreement, along with many other possible contract forms: